 Documenting Your Disability

 The documentation should include a diagnosis or description of your disability(ies), list results of tests (if appropriate) and include the recommendations of a specialist regarding appropriate academic accommodations.
-In Academic Advising Documents, we provide specific guidelines for the following:
+In Academic Advising Documents, we provide Guidelines for Documentation of a Disability and the Request for Accommodations.

 Policy on Student Disability Accommodation Requests